Jesusmyking/mozilla-clubs-guides/creating-a-website-en-US/guide.md

 The layout created by [Leão Mozilla Clubs](https://leaomozillaclubs.com/) is easy to modify and you can just add your content and images!

-1. **Download.** Downloading and unzipping the file.
+1.**Download.** Downloading and unzipping the file.
 Download the layout at [GitHub](https://github.com/LeaoMozillaClubs/leaomozillaclubs.github.io/archive/master.zip/) and unzip the file.
 ![Imgur](screenshots/Captura de tela de 2016-01-28 11-53-07.png)

-2. **Folders and files.**
+2.**Folders and files.**
 Open the unzipped folder and view the files and folders that you find.
 Stay tuned for the paths and files where you must change:

 **index.html** => Here is where you can edit the home page.<br>
 **/images/home** => Here are the images of the homepage, you can add more images at will and delete existing ones.<br>

-3. **Edit HTML.** The page contains the content is original, therefore you must change the **index.html** in [Sublime Text](https://www.sublimetext.com/) is easy to edit this file, all texts highlighted in **white** are the existing texts on the home page, just change.
+3.**Edit HTML.** The page contains the content is original, therefore you must change the **index.html** in [Sublime Text](https://www.sublimetext.com/) is easy to edit this file, all texts highlighted in **white** are the existing texts on the home page, just change.
 Where there are images put the name of the new image files.
 It was easy?

 ![Imgur](screenshots/Captura de tela de 2016-01-28 12-03-14.png)

-4. **Publish on the web.** You can publish it in two easy ways: via the [GitHub Pages](https://pages.github.com/) or getting a web hosting infrastructure and sub-domain of your Mozilla Local Community.
+4.**Publish on the web.** You can publish it in two easy ways: via the [GitHub Pages](https://pages.github.com/) or getting a web hosting infrastructure and sub-domain of your Mozilla Local Community.

 In [GitHub Pages](https://pages.github.com/) is very easy, just create a repository with the name of the form "[user GitHub].github.io," upload it to GitHub files and ready, the site is published at the address created by the repository name.
 ![Imgur](screenshots/Captura de tela de 2016-01-28 12-12-08.png)